ga4gh/TASC/namespace/ga4gh-namespace-identifiers.md

 "ga4gh" ":" type_prefix ":" digest
 ```

 The `digest` is computed as described above.
 The type_prefix is a short alphanumeric code that corresponds to the type of object being represented.
-If this propsal is accepted, this “type prefix map” would be administered by GA4GH.
-(Currently, this map is maintained in a YAML file within the vr-spec repository, but it would be relocated on approval of this proposal.)

-We propose the following guidelines for type prefixes:
+These are our recommendations for type prefixes:

 * Prefixes SHOULD be short, ideally 2-4 characters.
 * Prefixes SHOULD be for concrete types, not polymorphic parent classes.